hpe-dev-incubator/hpe-dev-portal/content/platform/spiffe-and-spire-projects/home.md

 Together, the projects deliver a foundational capability, *service identity*, for cloud- and container-deployed microservices.
 They enable organizations to deploy consistent, fine-grained cross-service authentication via a “dial-tone” API across heterogeneous environments.

 [SPIFFE and SPIRE are graduated projects](https://www.cncf.io/announcements/2022/09/20/spiffe-and-spire-projects-graduate-from-cloud-native-computing-foundation-incubator/) from the Cloud Native Computing Foundation (CNCF).
-Joining the group of 16 already [CNCF graduted projects](https://www.cncf.io/projects/),  including HELM and Kubernetes, SPIFFE and SPIRE projects have received contributions from Bloomberg, Google, Pinterest, Square, Uber, and others and have grown to become a foundational layer within the cloud native ecosystem.
+Joining the group of 16 already [graduated projects](https://www.cncf.io/projects/),  including HELM and Kubernetes, SPIFFE and SPIRE projects have received contributions from Bloomberg, Google, Pinterest, Square, Uber, and others and have grown to become a foundational layer within the cloud native ecosystem.
 These projects integrate with multiple cloud native technologies and projects, such as Istio, Envoy, gPRC, and OPA (Open Policy Agent).

 * [Project web site at CNCF](https://spiffe.io/)